Hajim5/KHU-Intellec-Refrigerator/README.md

 # KHU Intellec Refrigerator
-SmartFridge: Intelligent Recipe Recommendation System
+Intellec Refrigerator : Intelligent Recipe Recommendation System

 ## Overview
-The SmartFridge project uses YOLOv5 and a custom dataset to detect items in a fridge and recommend recipes based on the detected ingredients.
+The Intellec Refrigerator project uses YOLOv5 and a custom dataset to detect items in a fridge and recommend recipes based on the detected ingredients.
 This system integrates object detection, recipe matching, and a user-friendly interface to enhance the cooking experience.

 ---